John Eustace: Stoke City

 At the start of the 2003–04 season, Eustace left Coventry for fellow second-tier team Stoke City on a free transfer.
 He made his debut in a 3–0 win over Derby County at the start of the 2003–04 season and helped the side to 11th place in the Championship, scoring five goals.
-Injury problems restricted him to a handful of appearances over the next two seasons – in the Potters' 1–0 win over Wigan Athletic in February 2005, Eustace suffered a knee injury and was then substituted, in only his 8th appearance of the season.
-It later became clear that his injury would keep him out for at least the rest of the season.
+Injury problems restricted him to a handful of appearances over the next two seasons – in the Potters' 1–0 win over Wigan Athletic in February 2005, Eustace suffered a serious knee injury and was then substituted, in only his 8th appearance of the season.
 He missed the rest of the 2004–05 season and all of the 2005–06 season because of the injury.
 However, Eustace signed a one-year contract extension at the beginning of the season, which lasted until the end of the 2006–07 season.

 Eustace returned from his long injury lay off in June 2006.
 He made his first appearance for Stoke City in over 18 months in their 2–0 friendly win over local opposition Newcastle Town.
 On 13 October 2006, Eustace joined Hereford United on loan to gain first team football to aid his comeback.
 During his time at Edgar Street he was a key part of the Hereford midfield, and his loan was extended to the New Year.
 However, on 14 December 2006 he was suddenly recalled by Stoke due to them suffering several injuries in midfield.
 John's grandfather Ken Eustace also played one match for Hereford during the 1949–50 season.

 Eustace returned to the Stoke starting line up in the 3rd round FA Cup match against Millwall.
 On 11 February 2007, he started his first league match of the season in Stoke's 1–0 loss to Birmingham City.
 In total, Eustace made 23 league appearances over the course of the season for Stoke and Hereford.
 Eustace later signed a one-year contract extension with the club, to take him up until the summer of 2008.
 He was a regular for Stoke during the first half of the 2007–08 season and captained the team up until his move to Watford on the last day of the transfer window.